 Minnesota Corn Near Farmington

-Just passed the town of Farmington we stop and take our first corn picture.
+Just passed the town of Farmington we take our first corn picture.
 This is Minnesota corn and it is looking healthy.
 So far, the drought has not hit Minnesota as hard.
+According to Jim, this is kind of a mirage, because lots of fertilizer and pesticides have made it tall and green and in the process created a monoculture that is vulnerable to disease and soil erosion.

-We stopped in at the DQ in Northfield but they only have soft serve.
+We stopped at the DQ in Northfield for lunch but they only have soft serve.
 The cyclist that passed us earlier is enjoying a treat before heading back home.
 We chat some more about our journey.

 Northfield Main St.